deanhiller/webpieces/README.md

 Codecov.io / jacoco has two bugs (so we are actually way higher than this number) documented at bottom of this page [![codecov](https://codecov.io/gh/deanhiller/webpieces/branch/master/graph/badge.svg)](https://codecov.io/gh/deanhiller/webpieces)

-#### A few key selling points
+#### A few key selling points(longer down on this page further)
-* Run SingleSocketThroughput.java to see the server service(well, on my small laptop at least) 6,000,000 requests per minute(100,000 requests per second) with the single threaded implementations (multithreaded with more sockets can do more)
-* Run IntegTestLocalhostThroughput.java to see MB throughput of re-usable NIO layer (On my machine it was 24 Gigbits/second for a single thread, single socket)
 * The server automatically puts backpressure on clients when needed preventing clients from writing to their sockets during extreme load so the server never falls over
+* Run SingleSocketThroughput.java to see performance.
+Well, on my small laptop at least and single threaded, 6 ,000,000 requests per minute(100,000 requests per second)
+* Run IntegTestLocalhostThroughput.java to see MB throughput of re-usable NIO layer (On my machine it was 24 Gigabits/second for a single thread, single socket).
+It is a library not a framework like netty(I think of frameworks as inheritance and libraries as composition(ie. prefer composition over inheritance)
-* The http1.1 and http2 clients can backpressure the server as well (if a client backpressures webpieces server, the server will then backpressure to the client sending it through a chain all automatically)
+* The http1.1 and http2 clients can backpressure the server as well (if a client backpressures webpieces server, the server will then backpressure to the client sending it through a chain all automatically).
+Beware, some servers may close their socket on you or fall over if you backpressure them.
+You can turn backpressure off if desired.
 * look ma, no restarting the server in development mode with complete java refactoring
 * holy crap, my back button always works.
 Developers are not even allowed to break that behavior as they are forced to make the back button work...#win
 * Override ANY component in the platform server just by binding a subclass of the component(fully customizable server to the extreme unlike any server before it)
 * and sooooooo much more

-#### Steps to try the webserver
+#### 10 Steps to try the webserver

 1. Download the release(https://github.com/deanhiller/webpieces/releases), unzip
 2. run ./createProject.sh